google/WebFundamentals/src/content/en/updates/2018/07/page-lifecycle-api.md

    non-capturing event listeners to a common ancestor element and observe all of them.
-3. The capture phase executes before the target or bubble phases, so adding listeners there helps ensures they run before other code can cancel them.
+3. The capture phase executes before the target or bubble phases, so adding listeners there helps ensure they run before other code can cancel them.

 ### Managing cross-browsers differences {: #managing-cross-browsers-differences}